We are very proud of our international links here at Shobnall Primary & Nursery School!

 Her dream was to create a home that could give parental care, love, understanding, security and happiness but above all the sense of belonging to family life that every child deserves.

 She is also passionate about giving the children an education that will encourage, motivate and lead them to become confident individuals.

 In 2007, Kerry Watson spent time as a volunteer in the rural village of Majimboni in the Shimba Hills of Kenya.
 She was immediately humbled by the community’s daily struggle to survive and was especially affected by the plight of children who had been orphaned or neglected.
 In April 2010, Footprints Orphanage opened its doors to welcome their first five children, giving them a childhood they could only have dreamed of.
 Since then the Footprints family has grown to 20 children,

 In 2012, thanks to donations from the UK, they were able to build some classrooms and employ three teachers.
 ‘Footprints Academy’ was established, giving both the children at Footprints Orphanage and from the surrounding community a quality education they wouldn’t otherwise get.

 Footprints Academy recognises that education is the key to escaping the poverty circle, and provides better resources and smaller class sizes than the local government-run school, where children are often taught in classes of 70+ children.
 Footprints Academy provides the children with the skills they need to build successful futures for themselves and their families.

 Since Kerry’s first visit in 2016, Shobnall Primary & Nursery School has kindly agreed that Footprints will be a focus for some of their fundraising activities and that the children at Footprints Academy will establish links with the children at Shobnall Primary & Nursery School through letters and updates from both countries.

-Click here to visit Footprints Orphanage website
+Click here to visit The Footprints Family website

 Château de Chantereine